-An orientation course in physical education aimed at providing prospective teachers and coaches or physical education with a general concept of the total physical education program.
+An orientation course in physical education aimed at providing prospective teachers and coaches of physical education with a general concept of the total physical education program.
 Course includes historic development, educational values, as well as personal and professional qualifications.
 (090101)

-PHYSICAL EDUCATION 231 -- Personal Health.
+PHYSICAL EDUCATION 231-Personal Health.
+(3-0) Credit: 3.